pinhers/Ethical-Hacking/6-System Hacking/ParrotJohn.md

 ### Troubleshooting

-Se precisar resolver problemas relacionados ao SMB, use os seguintes comandos:
+If you need to troubleshoot issues related to SMB, use the following commands:

-1. Verificar quais processos estão utilizando a porta 445:
+1. Check which processes are using port 445:
     ```bash
     sudo lsof -i :445
     ```

-2. Parar o serviço `smbd`:
+2. Stop the `smbd` service:
     ```bash
     sudo systemctl stop smbd
     ```